EugeneTerry/FREE-CODE-CAMP-arrays/README.md

 # FREE-CODE-CAMP-javascript
-These ar the freecodecamp activities I did to learn Javescript
+These are the freecodecamp activities I did to learn Javescript
 - [access-array-data-with-indexes](access-array-data-with-indexes.md)